zx80/flask-simple-auth/README.md

 Add `FSA_LOGGING_LEVEL` directive.
 Check configuration directive names to warn about possible typos or errors.
 Warn about some unused directives.
+Check for `get_user_pass` result before trying to verify a password.
 Update documentation.

 #### 4.0.0